April 14, 2014

 Therapeutic grade essential oils can be a great blessing to those who struggle with chronic or seasonal allergies!
 We have found that essential oils offer relief without using harmful chemicals that often mask symptoms rather than assist in healing!
 Of course, you want to make sure you use only therapeutic grade essential oils (CLICK HERE to learn more about what that means):

-- Cypress – helps to ease breathing and suppress coughing.
+- Cypress – many people use to ease breathing and suppress coughing.

-- Eucalyptus Polybractea – is a powerful aid to help with congestion, headaches, and breathing.
+- Eucalyptus Polybractea – is a powerful aid to help ease congestion, headaches, and breathing.

-- Lavender – helps to clear congestion, build immunity, relieve headaches, ease muscle pain, and aid in relaxation
+- Lavender – known to help with congestion, build immunity, relieve headaches, ease muscle pain, and aid in relaxation

 - Lemon – helps to protect immunity, alkalize the body, and relieve excess mucous